-As a citizen and consumer in this globalised world, you can take action today to end modern slavery.
+As a citizen and consumer, you can take action today to end modern slavery.

 Business & investors have a moral and legal obligation to protect workers and combat forced labour in supply chains.